Licensing, compliance and enforcement under the Gambling Act 2005

 Each application is considered on merit and on the evidence available.
 In considering an application the Commission has regard to the licensing objectives and whether they are likely to be compromised, and the suitability of an applicant to carry out the licensed activities.

 In considering operating licence applications the Commission will include assessment of the suitability of those persons considered relevant to the application.
 The persons considered relevant may vary depending on the information provided in the operating licence application and on company structure, but are likely to exercise a function in connection with, or to have an interest in, the licensed activities.
-General guidance on who may be considered relevant is available on the Commission’s website and in regulations5.
+It may also include persons or entities who, whether or not likely to exercise such a function or have such an interest, are shadow directors, controllers of the applicant and/or ultimate beneficial owners.
+General guidance on who may be considered relevant is available on the Commission’s website and in regulations4.

-When considering the suitability of an applicant the Commission has regard to the following elements and seeks evidence to support and enable an assessment to be made against each one.
+In respect of the applicant and others connected with the applicant the Commission has regard to the following elements and seeks evidence to support and enable an assessment to be made against each one:

 Identity and ownership